Public Policy Update

 Since 9/11, psychologists have searched for opportunities to contribute to the nation's counter-terrorism and homeland security agenda.
 This year brings to fruition three efforts--recently made public--that harness the obvious potential of psychological and behavioral research:

 A report from the National Science and Technology Council (NSTC), "Combating Terrorism: Research Priorities in the Social, Behavioral and Economic Sciences," which highlights research priorities regarding the prediction, preparation and response to terrorist attacks.
 The report will serve as a unique resource for those who advocate for the value of psychology and other social sciences within the Department of Homeland Security (DHS) and on Capitol Hill.

 The creation of the Homeland Security Center of Excellence for Behavioral and Social Research on Terrorism and Counter-Terrorism, which will bring together the best social and behavioral research to better understand the roots of terrorism and how to respond to terrorist attacks.

-The solicitation of research proposals for a fifth DHS Center of Excellence, which will study high-consequence event preparedness and response, also drawing on behavioral science research (see sidebar, page 68, for specific research themes).
+The solicitation of research proposals for a fifth DHS Center of Excellence, which will study high-consequence event preparedness and response, also drawing on behavioral science research.

 APA thanks the many psychologists and other social scientists in government and academia for helping to secure these critical initiatives.